anuragbhattacharjee/flask-structure/README.md

 # If environment varibales aren't set in your machine you can do any of the following:
   1. Set Env varibales:

     For Mac/Linux:
         export FLASK_ENV=development
         export FLASK_DEBUG=1
     For windows:
         set FLASK_ENV=development
         set FLASK_DEBUG=1

   2. By using python-dotenv ( recommended )

-          i. pip install python-dotenv
+    >  pip install python-dotenv
-         ii. create a .flaskenv file in your project iii. in .flaskenv:
+     create a .flaskenv file in your project in .flaskenv add these lines:
         FLASK_ENV=development
         FLASK_DEBUG=1
   Check if environement variables are set properly:
       For Linux:

         printenv FLASK_ENV
         printenv FLASK_DEBUG